 - 2 102.1-1.
-It is the policy of the Nation that this law shall govern the procedures for the conduct of - orderly elections of the Nation, including pre-election activities such as caucuses and nominations.

-Recause of the desire for orderly and easily understood elections, there has not been an allowance - Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots. - 102.1-2.
-This law defines the duties and responsibilities of the Election Board members and other persons employed by the Oneida Nation in the conduct of elections.
-It is intended to govern all procedures used in the election process.
+It is the policy of the Nation that this law shall govern the procedures for the conduct of - 3 orderly elections of the Nation, including pre-election activities such as caucuses and nominations. - 4 Because of the desire for orderly and easily understood elections, there has not been an allowance - 5 made for write-in candidates on ballots. - 6 102.1-2.
+This law defines the duties and responsibilities of the Election Board members and other - 7 persons employed by the Oneida Nation in the conduct of elections.
+It is intended to govern all - 8 procedures used in the election process.